 Mary Darr, a Christianity Today writer has discovered something else as it pertains to growing a good marriage.
 She discovered that as they set their sights in working together, with intentionality, their relationship can actually benefit rather than be destroyed by the ever-changing challenges.
 She writes:

 “My husband and I are super close, and one of the reasons is because of Hannah.
 Our whole family is closer because of Hannah.
 We’re a team; together we figure things out.”

 To learn more, please click onto:

 Sheila Wray Gregoire wrote a touching article on dealing with a child that “isn’t perfect.”
 She brings out how it can negatively affect marriages.
+(She knows this from first hand experience.)
 One of the things she writes is that: